 double top chart pattern, trading

-In this article, we’ll show you everything you need to know about this pattern – how to identify, use and trade the double top bearish reversal pattern in forex trading.
+In this article, we’ll show you everything you need to know about this pattern – how to identify, use and trade the double top bearish reversal pattern.

 What is the Double Top Pattern?

-As the name implies, the double top chart pattern has two… tops.
+As the name implies, the double top chart pattern has two tops.
 Or, in other words – a retest and failure of the previous highest price.
-In the forex markets, the pattern forms after a bullish trend when a currency pair reaches two consecutive peaks, creating the shape of the “M” letter.
+In the financial markets, the pattern forms after a bullish trend when a currency pair reaches two consecutive peaks, creating the shape of the “M” letter.

 This formation signals a possible trend reversal, which is confirmed once the asset breaks below the support neckline.
 In terms of its characteristics, the double top pattern must include a first peak, a second peak, and a neckline.